traas-stack/auto-unit-test-case-generator/IMPORTANT_README_FOR_DEVELOPERS.txt

 ---------------------------------------------
 AVOID System.out AND System.err

-EvoSuite uses a logging framework, in which client processes do communicate with Master through TCP.
+SmartUt uses a logging framework, in which client processes do communicate with Master through TCP.
 For debugging  and logging errors in a class Foo, create a logger in the following way:

 private static Logger logger = LoggerFactory.getLogger(Foo.class);